codedevvenkat/Speaking/March282024/ReadMe.md

     * Music Generation: Composes original music pieces in various styles and genres.
     * Code Generation: Writes functional code for software applications.
     * 3D Design Generation: Creates 3D models for various purposes like architecture and product design.
-* **Speaker Notes:**
-The versatility of Generative AI is mind-boggling.
-It can generate not just text and images, but also compose music, write code, and even design 3D objects!
-This opens doors to a plethora of applications across diverse fields.

 **Applications of Generative AI**